Tranquilandia: Establishment and operations (early 1980s)

-Police raid and discovery (March 1984)
+Discovery and police raid (March 1984)

 The complex was located through a joint Colombian–U.S. investigation that tracked precursor chemicals used in cocaine processing.
+On March 5, 1984, when the leaders of the Medellín Cartel had gone underground, there was a rumor about the existence of a huge cocaine factory whose location was unknown.
 According to a declassified DEA briefing and the testimony of Special Agent Richard Bly, agents fitted bulk ether and acetone shipments exported from Florida with tracking devices and monitored their route through Caribbean intermediaries to southern Colombia.

 Once the supply chain was mapped, coordinates were provided to Colombian authorities.

-Between 7 and 10 March 1984, units of the Colombian National Police’s Special Operations Command, commanded by Col. Jaime Ramírez Gómez, with support from DEA aircraft and advisors, stormed the Yarí complex.
+Between 7 and 10 March 1984, units of the Colombian National Police's Special Operations Command, commanded by Col. Jaime Ramírez Gómez, and General Luis Ernesto Gilibert Vargas with support from DEA aircraft and advisors, stormed the Yarí complex.
+Although the location was guarded by some armed men, they fled when faced with the superior numbers of the police and DEA agents.
 Over several days, they seized approximately 13.8 metric tons of cocaine, destroyed laboratories and fuel stores, and impounded aircraft, vehicles, and river craft.
-The DEA’s official photographs, released after the raid, show rows of barrels, aircraft fuselages, and processing equipment across the clearings.
-Colombian authorities estimated the seizure’s street value at over US $1 billion, making it the largest single narcotics seizure in Latin America to that date.
+The DEA's official photographs, released after the raid, show rows of barrels, aircraft fuselages, and processing equipment across the clearings.
+Colombian authorities estimated the seizure's street value at over US $1.2 billion, making it the largest single narcotics seizure in Latin America to that date.

 Aftermath and impact

 The destruction of Tranquilandia dealt a substantial financial and logistical blow to the Medellín network and exposed the industrial organization of cocaine production to the international press for the first time.
-Within six weeks, however, the government’s success provoked violent retaliation: on 30 April 1984, Justice Minister Rodrigo Lara Bonilla, who had publicly condemned Escobar and supported extradition of traffickers to the United States, was assassinated by Medellín gunmen.
+At the same time, Pablo Escobar's criminal past was exposed by the newspaper El Espectador, resulting in the cancellation of his US visa, his expulsion from Congress, his mandatory retirement from politics, and an arrest warrant issued by Judge Gustavo Zuluaga.
+Within six weeks, however, the government's success provoked violent retaliation: on 30 April 1984, Justice Minister Rodrigo Lara Bonilla, who had publicly condemned Escobar and supported extradition of traffickers to the United States, was assassinated by Medellín gunmen.

-Declassified U.S. and Colombian analyses regard Tranquilandia as a turning point: it disrupted a centralized production hub but accelerated the cartel’s shift to smaller, dispersed laboratories and to greater investment in political violence and corruption as defensive strategies.
+Declassified U.S. and Colombian analyses regard Tranquilandia as a turning point: it disrupted a centralized production hub but accelerated the cartel's shift to smaller, dispersed laboratories and to greater investment in political violence and corruption as defensive strategies.

-Analysts from Colombia’s Comisión de la Verdad note that although the raid represented a major tactical success, it also intensified the conflict that would define Colombia’s drug war throughout the late 1980s.
+Analysts from Colombia's Comisión de la Verdad note that although the raid represented a major tactical success, it also intensified the conflict that would define Colombia's drug war throughout the late 1980s.
+The Cessna HK 3064, HK 3007 -registered in Colombia- N 3271 and YV 1085 P- aircraft registered abroad and a Hughes 500 helicopter with registration HK-2704, belonging to Aerofotos Amórtegui Ltda., an aerial photography business of which Alberto Uribe Sierra was a partner, father of the future president Álvaro Uribe Vélez, elected in 2002, were immobilized.